Warriors140/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are Functions that are used to pass payloads of data between the app and the store.
+Reducers are used to specify how the state will change as a result of the actions implemented.
+Store is pretty much where all of your state lives in the redux application.
+It's known as the single source of truth because it acts as the overall master state and allows us to send state wherever it is needed.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global and can be accessed throughout various components while Component state is localized only to the component.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is middleware that allows us to set up asynchronous actions within Redux.
+It allows us to set up promises within out action creators that can be triggered asynchronously.

 ## Project Set Up